derek1906/Cuk/README.md

-# Cuk
+# Cük
 Cookbook app for your recipes.
+(Android only)

+Work in progress.